-Thank you for inviting me to speak on our activities.
-I look forward to working with this distinguished group and invite you to call upon me or my staff if we can ever assist you.
-The National Academy of Sciences has certainly played an important role in our field.
+Thank you for inviting me to speak on our activities and for your Southern hospitality.
+I should inform you, however, that I am a native of nearby South Carolina, and I do hope the Georgia Bulldogs and the Southeastern Conference in football go easy on the South Carolina Gamecocks.
+More seriously, however, I look forward to working with this distinguished group and invite you to call upon me or my staff if we can ever assist you.
+The Georgia Criminal Justice Coordinating Council has certainly played an important role in our field, and we look forward to a continuing and productive partnership.